14 facts you didn't Know about the Ocean

 14. If we could capture only 0.1 percent of the ocean’s kinetic energy (produced by tides and currents), we could fulfil the present global energy demands five times over!

-The unexplored potential of oceans can be explained by the fact that if we could capture only 0.1 percent of the ocean’s kinetic energy (produced by tides and currents), we could fulfil the present global energy demands five times over!
-This is where organisations of the planet can be the driver for change towards the common good of the planet.
+The unexplored potential of oceans can be explained by the fact that if we could capture only 0.1 percent of the ocean’s kinetic energy (produced by tides and currents), we could fulfill the present global energy demands five times over!

 Yes, there is so much energy in our oceans.
 But there are two big problems with harvesting it.
 First, it is mostly very diffuse.
 To gather the energy efficiently, it needs to be concentrated.
 There are very few places where tidal and current energy is concentrated.
 This has to be at the entrance of basins.
 And harvesting it is next to impossible.

-Once businesses and organisations realise that they are vehicles for change.
-With the awareness of the impact businesses have on our environment, especially the ocean, they can begin to not only protect it but run their business successfully and sustainably.
+Once businesses and organizations realize that they are vehicles for change.
+With the awareness of the impact, businesses have on our environment, especially the ocean, they can begin to not only protect it but run their business successfully and sustainably.